-In this dialog you specify the DNS servers to which the device forwards requests for resolving hostnames in IP addresses.
+In this dialog, you specify the DNS servers to which the device forwards requests for resolving hostnames in IP addresses.

-The device lets you specify up to 4 IP addresses yourself or to transfer the IP addresses from a DHCP server.
+The device lets you specify up to 4 IP addresses.

 Source

 Specifies the source from which the device obtains the IP address of DNS servers to which the device addresses requests.